KultumL/Kultum-s-Personal-Projects/Nurse Practitioner Distribution/README.md

 ## License

-Emory University A.I Data Lab
+This Project was created using resources provided by Emory University's A.I.
+Data Lab